VeriGu/VRM/README.md

 We provide scripts for multiple VMs setup.
 Before you run benchmarks, make sure images for VMs and benchmark are [craeted](#243-create-multiple-vms-images).

 We provide scripts to run multiple VMs benchmarks on the client.
+Due to hardware constraints, here we use 8 VMs.

 #### 2.11.1 Launch VMs